-BT uses the very well-established Openreach network — which is one of the most reliable broadband networks in the country — for all of its packages.
+As previously mentioned BT uses the very well-established Openreach network for all of its packages.
 So it’s no wonder we appear to have fewer broadband outages than some of our friends who are on other providers.

 If your internet seems to be a lot slower than the promised speed you’re paying for, it’s important to check whether your home setup could be improved first.

 We’ve had an okay experience with BT’s customer service overall, but I do often find myself visiting the website instead of making a phone call.
-Calls have at times taken up to an hour, which is very time-consuming, especially when I’m trying to work from home at the same time.
+Calls have at times taken up to an hour, which is very time-consuming, especially when I’m trying to work from home simultaneously.

 Thankfully, the Contact Us section of BT’s site is easy to use and makes it clear where to go for different types of issues.
 But it can still be a hassle trying to get a hold of a real person to talk to.

 One particular issue I needed a good customer service response for was when I moved home mid-contract.
 After waiting a long time to speak to someone on the phone, the representative was very helpful and efficient.